david-abel/simple_rl/README.md

 simple_rl requires [numpy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/).
 Some MDPs have visuals, too, which requires [pygame](http://www.pygame.org/news).
 Also includes support for hooking into any of the [Open AI Gym environments](https://gym.openai.com/envs).
 The library comes along with basic test script, contained in the _tests_ directory.
 I suggest running it and making sure all tests pass when you install the library.

-I just added a new feature I'm quite excited about: *easy reproduction of experiments*.
-Every experiment you run now outputs a file "full_exp_info.txt" in the _results/exp_name/_ directory.
-The new function _reproduce_from_exp_file(file_name)_, when pointed at an experiment directory, will reassemble and rerun an entire experiment based on this file.
-The goal here is to encourage simple tracking of experiments and enable quick result-reproduction.
-It does not yet work with OOMDPs, POMDPs, or MarkovGames (I'd be delighted if someone wants to make it work, though!).

 ## Installation

 The easiest way to install is with [pip](https://pypi.python.org/pypi/pip).
 Just run: